anshxl/DataScienceProjects/NLP-Tweet-Classifier/README.md

 This project focuses on building a Natural Language Processing (NLP) model to classify tweets as related to real disasters or not.
 Using PyTorch, we implemented a BERT-based model to analyze tweet text, allowing for accurate classification of disaster-related tweets.

 The goal is to help organizations quickly identify relevant tweets during disaster events for better response and resource allocation.
+The inspiration comes from a Kaggle competition I found helpful in building up skills in PyTorch.

 ## Dataset